This section covers our homemade composting toilet for our ProMaster camper van conversion.

 The fan for the venting should be low volume, low power, and low noise as it runs all the time.
 I had a few 12 volt fans on hand and tried them out to pick the quietest one.
 The selected fan is about 2 inches on a side, and uses 75 ma, or about 0.9 watt — this is about 1.8 amp-hours a day out of the 200 amp-hour house battery.

 The jury is still out on whether the fan is quiet enough — if not will have to buy a quieter one.
+Update: the noise level is fine – you can’t hear it unless you put your ear right next to the toilet.

 The fan is on its own fuse, and since the wires going to it are small gauge, I’ll use a small fuse.